 What Is a Retail Credit Card?

 Retail credit cards are issued by retail stores, and most can only be used at the retailer that issued it.
 Often, a retail credit card will have rewards programs that encourages you to patronize its issuing retailer.
 Some retailers offer co-branded Visa or American Express credit cards that can be used like a traditional credit card.
-For example, in addition to its Amazon Store retail credit card, Amazon also offers a co-branded Amazon Prime Rewards Visa Signature card you can use anywhere that accepts Visa.

 Both types of store credit cards usually charge higher interest rates than regular credit cards.
 The average annual percentage rate (APR) on retail credit cards in 2018 was 26.4%, compared with 20.3% for traditional credit cards, according to the Consumer Financial Protection Bureau.
 Retail cards also tend to charge higher fees for things like cash advances or foreign transactions, as well as higher penalties for late payments.
 If you have good credit, you can easily find a credit card with a lower APR than you can get from a store card.